 Base Architecture diagram to direct production of the game

-Original Plan:
+Original Plan: (a total of 12 story points out of ?? points of the total sprint 1 story points)

 My original plan for myself was to get the servers up and running and create all connection between the components to allow my team members to have their parts of the project communicate with each other.
+OK

 Are there any changes to this original plan as you are working through the sprint?

 No changes to original plan.
+No surprised ?
+Hmmm OK

 Are you able to complete all the committed tasks?

 Yes, I moved on Saturday Oct 29th so I committed to complete all my assigned tasks before that day and was more or less able to complete them all.
 After the move in I finished the rest of my tasks and helped with any creeping issues that arose in my absence.
+OK

 How much time (hours) did you spend on this sprint?

-I spent roughly 16 working hours on this sprint.
+I spent roughly 16 working hours on this sprint. for 12 story points

-(20%) Lessons learned from this sprint and how will you plan to apply them to the next sprint?
+(20%) (20) Lessons learned from this sprint and how will you plan to apply them to the next sprint?
 (Be as specific as possible.
 It should be related to the tasks (functional or non-functional) that you committed for this current sprint.
 Keep it concise to the point.
 This portion of the write-up can be “reused” for the final release (for the Individual contribution portion)